jaredly/jerd/docs/Roadmap.md

 Make it so I can upgrade my term format, without things breaking terribly.
 Because right now, I can't even reparse.

+- [ ] neeeeed a way to delete ids my goodness

+- [ ] make the "enter" menu show up underneath the selection, not at the bottom of everything

+Handling Pastes:
+- one thing that happens is that syms don't line up right
+- so maybe, when pasting, I drop all (external) sym IDs?
+  And internal sym IDs should probably be translated to prevent conflicts.

 Better text mode
 - [x] don't have the hashes, that's not great. use data-id on the node
 - [x] also lets get at least one test happening.